 Now that you've gotten the female health tracker tile on your dashboard, it's time to get tracking.

 How to input period data

 During its initial launch, the female health tracker will ask a series of questions about your menstrual cycle, which will assist the tracker in making more accurate predictions about your upcoming periods, fertility windows, and ovulation days.
-In order for the tracker to accurately predict your ovulation day every month, you'll have to enter the start and end dates of your period along with how long your period typically lasts each month.
+For the tracker to accurately predict your ovulation day every month, you'll have to enter the start and end dates of your period, along with how long your period typically lasts each month.